Attributes

 Molecule only returns distinct rows.
 This is unlike SQL databases that can return duplicate rows.

-attribute that corresponds to an auto-incremented and unique id column that Molecule expects in SQL tables.
+Sometimes we want rows with the same values though.
+We can then use the special id attribute that corresponds to an auto-incremented and unique id column that Molecule expects in SQL tables.
 If we had two persons named "Liz" we would get:

 // with id